Boemska/h54s/README.md

 3. *If you are hosting your index.html and project files from within a deployed static.war, or behind the same reverse proxy as your SPWA, you don't need this step.
 Otherwise, for most people:*

    Fire up your browser.
 This is where Chrome comes in handy, as it allows developers to disable [Same-Origin Policy](https://en.wikipedia.org/wiki/Same-origin_policy).
 To tell your browser to allow background requests to non-local pages while you develop, you need to start Chrome with the `--disable-web-security` command line flag.
+For example, on Mac OS, first close Chrome and run the following in the Terminal:  `open /Applications/Google\ Chrome.app --args --disable-web-security`
 When you see this warning, you're in business:

    ![Chrome with --disable-web-security](https://cloud.githubusercontent.com/assets/1783133/11691304/abd0cb1a-9e9a-11e5-8d5e-9706b62a272f.png)